swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 1. Take a moment to update your profile at https://amy.software-carpentry.org/workshops/update_profile/ so we know where you are and what you're comfortable teaching.

-2. Send us a three-line bio and a photo to add to our team page at http://software-carpentry.org/team/.
+2. Send us a three-line bio (written in third person) and a photo (jpg or png file format) to add to our team page at http://software-carpentry.org/team/.

 Please let us know if there's anything we can do to help and welcome to the community!